michailtam/robotics-ekf-launch/README.md

 ```

 ## Important
 Don't forget to source your catkin workspace and install the dependencies (if needed).
+For example to install dependencies for the turtlebot_teleop package issue the following in the terminal.
 ```
 source devel/setup.bash
 rosdep -i install turtlebot_teleop